 Measuring in at only four miles long, those who set out to explore all of Stocking Island in one day will usually be successful if they've got a plan of action.
 Aside from the beaches, which should be lingered on, there are many hiking trails which will allow visitors to see all of the important points of nature.

-There are an abundance of beaches to choose from on and near the island.
-You can click on the name of the beach to get additional information about that beach.
+You will find several beaches to consider on and near the island.
+You can click on each beach name to get additional information concerning that particular location.

 Coconut Cove Beach: Just up the road north of George Town, there are a couple of spots off the main road to pull your car over to the side, park, and follow the path to the beach.

-Do you hope to enjoy more of your vacation out in the fresh air?
-You might be pleased to know the island has a popular nature preserve nearby.
+Do you enjoy spending time under the open sky?
+You may be pleased to know the island has a nice nature preserve nearby.

 |Moriah Harbour Cay||Nature Sanctuary/Wildlife Reserve||2.2 mi.
 Southeast of Central Stocking Island||Great Exuma|